Table of Contents

 If you are overweight than recommended, losing small amounts of weight can greatly improve your body’s ability to use insulin effectively.

-An accurate clinical diagnosis is absolutely critical in health care for several reasons:
+An accurate clinical diagnosis is critical in health care for several reasons:

 Effective treatment: